Types of Awards

 In 2022, the deadline for submission of all award applications was Friday, May 6, 2022.

-To see the submission information and award criteria for a particular award, click on its link below.
+To see the selection criteria and submission instructions for a particular award/certificate, click on its link below.

 Please note that applicants are responsible for submitting all documentation and materials to be considered by the submission deadline.
 Judges will not follow-up to obtain additional materials nor will additional materials be considered after the submission deadline.
-Please refer to the specific criteria for each award and ensure that your submission package meets all criteria for that award.
+Please refer to the specific selection criteria for each award/certificate and ensure that your submission package meets all criteria for that award.

 If you have questions about any of the awards, please contact the NLPES Awards Subcommittee chair: